-- ✓ A programme specifying the time frames for the different planning steps. - ✓ Appropriate mechanisms, processes and procedures for consultation and participation of local communities, organs of state, civil society, and other role players in the IDP drafting Process. - ✓ An indication of the organizational arrangements for the IDP Process. - ✓ Binding Process and planning requirements, i.e., policy and legislation; and - ✓ Mechanisms and procedures for vertical and horizontal alignment - The process plan to review the IDP 2023/2024 was adopted by council on the 07 October 2022, and the programme was implemented simultaneously with the Mayoral Imbizos.
-In instances where delays occurred, changes were implemented accordingly.
+- A programme specifying the time frames for the different planning steps. - Appropriate mechanisms, processes and procedures for consultation and participation of local communities, organs of state, civil society, and other role players in the IDP drafting Process. - ➤ An indication of the organizational arrangements for the IDP Process. - ➤ Binding Process and planning requirements, i.e., policy and legislation; and - Mechanisms and procedures for vertical and horizontal alignment - ➤ The process plan to review the IDP 2022/2023 was adopted by council on the 31 August 2021, however it was not implemented due to restrictions placed on the holding of public gatherings due to Covid -19 pandemic and challenges concomitant to the end of term of the then council and preparations for local government elections 2021.
 This public participation schedule was changed to accommodate these challenges.
-Below is the new public participation schedule that was implemented during the October to December months of 2022 to address these challenges.
+Below is the new public participation schedule that was implemented during the February month of 2022 to address these challenges.